kahypar/kahypar/README.md

 - Improve Existing Partitions:

-   KaHyPar uses direct k-way V-cycles to try improve an existing partition specified via parameter `--part-file=</path/to/file>`.
+   KaHyPar uses direct k-way V-cycles to try to improve an existing partition specified via parameter `--part-file=</path/to/file>`.
 The maximum number of V-cycles can be controlled via parameter `--vcycles=`.

 #### Experimental Results